nickytonline/www.nickyt.co/src/pages/uses.md

 - [Muzzle](https://muzzleapp.com/) - A simple app for silencing notifications during screen sharing
 - [Meeter](https://trymeeter.com) - For joining meetings faster
 - [OBS](https://obsproject.com/download) - For streaming on Twitch
-- [Insomnia](https://insomnia.rest) - For exploring REST and GraphQL APIs
 - [Descript](https://www.descript.com/) - For editing my Twitch streams so they can be published to YouTube.
 - [Webcam Settings](https://apps.apple.com/us/app/webcam-settings/id533696630) - Helps me prevent my Logitech webcam from losing focus.
 I also use it to Zoom in my webcam.
 - [Cleanshot X](https://cleanshot.com/) - For better screen shots and screen recordings